pythonhealthdatascience/pydesrap_mms/README.md

 ### Step 3: Explore and modify

-Review the example DES implementation in `scripts`.
+🔎 Review the example DES implementation in `scripts`.
 Modify and extend the code as needed for your specific use case.

-Check you still fulfil the criteria in `docs/nhs_rap.md` and `docs/heather_2025.md`.
+🔎 Check you still fulfil the criteria in `docs/nhs_rap.md` and `docs/heather_2025.md`.

-A template `README` is provided at the end of this file.
+🔎 Adapt the template `README` provided at the end of this file.

+🔎 Create your own `CITATION.cff` file using [cff-init](https://citation-file-format.github.io/cff-initializer-javascript/#/).

-Replace entries in the current `CHANGELOG` with your own, alongside creating **GitHub releases**.
+🔎 Replace entries in the current `CHANGELOG` with your own, and create GitHub releases.

-Create your own `CITATION.cff` file using [cff-init](https://citation-file-format.github.io/cff-initializer-javascript/#/).
+🔎 Archive your repository (e.g. [Zenodo](https://zenodo.org/)).

+🔎 Complete the Strengthening The Reporting of Empirical Simulation Studies (STRESS) checklist (`stress_des.md`) and use this to support writing publication/report, and attach as an appendice to report.

+🔎 **Tests**

 To run tests, ensure environment is active and located in main directory (i.e. parent of `tests/`) and then run the following command.
 The tests may take around one minute to run.
 As they run, you will see '.' if the test passes and 'F' if it fails (e.g. `tests/test_model.py ..F..`).
 When it finishes, you will see the final result (e.g. `==== 1 failed, 4 passed in 51s ====`)